ImenJaoua/ReviewChain/Readme.md

 - Secure for personal projects, with no concerns about data leakage due to its open-source nature.

-- Seamless Git integration, connecting to GitHub through system credentials without additional configuration steps.
+- Easy Git integration, connecting to GitHub through system credentials without additional configuration steps.

 ## Key Features
 ### 🔁 Iterative Review Pipeline